Start Here

 Now Better Than Ever!

 Cut in any direction and create intricate cuts and inside curves the easy way!
 Use the incredibly long-lasting round diamond-coated blade to make cuts in all directions on the 12" x 12" work surface.
 You can even make inside cuts easily by drilling a pilot hole in glass and passing the saw blade through the hole before cutting.
 Since the blade size is only .063" in diameter, you have greater flexibility cutting intricate shapes and narrow cut lines.
 Built-in automatic pump keeps saw cool and spotlight shines directly on your work, making it easier to see pattern lines and eliminating shadows.
-Features a 1/4 hp motor and includes 6 Turbo blades.
+Features a 1/4 hp motor and includes 6 Turbo blades plus a spare chuck.
 Five year limited manufacturer warranty (excludes blades).

 All This Plus